chingu-voyages/voyage-project-aihelper/README.md

 * Validation and Error Handling

   * [ ] Display an error message for invalid inputs (e.g. an empty Pentagram input field).
-  * [ ] The user must be informed aboout errors at the time they are detected.
+  * [ ] The user must be informed about errors at the time they are detected.
   * [ ] Provide clear error messages when they are corrected.

 * User Interface and Experience (UI/UX)